Avg: 3.4 from 78 votes

 |Type:||Sport, 400 ft (121 m), 3 pitches, Grade II|

 |Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac, Tyler KC|

-P1: Step up and clip the first bolts and make a delicate move to gain the slab (5.10a).
+P1.
+Step up, clip the first bolts, and make a delicate move to gain the slab (5.10a).
 Continue up for a full 165 feet+ of 5.8-5.9 to a two bolt anchor.
-(I have only done this climb with a 200' rope, and it seems like it would be a rope stretcher for a 165' rope).
-18 bolts.
+(I have only done this climb with a 200' rope, and it seems like it would be a rope stretcher for a 165' rope), 18 bolts.

-P2: Continue up past a couple bolts to the imposing headwall and deciper the move over it.
-Continue following the bolts up more beautiful slab to gain the anchors (two bolts on a small ledge) (150' at 5.9-).
-13 bolts.
+P2.
+Continue up past a couple bolts to the imposing headwall and decipher the move over it.
+Continue following the bolts up more beautiful slab to gain the anchors (two bolts on a small ledge) (150' at 5.9-), 13 bolts.

 P3.
 Step out to the right (arete), and climb up slightly more exposed slab.
 The final [four] bolts climb a pretty blank slab (5.10); however, there is a crack two feet to the right that eases the passage at 5.9 (I am unsure if this is the intent of the 1st ascensionist, but it is the line of weakness - the bolts are very easy to clip from the crack) (75' at 5.9), 10 bolts.

 Descent: rappel the route (double ropes).